jessesquires/jessesquires.com/_posts/2019-09-29-reading-notes-3.md

 categories: [reading-notes]
 tags: [politics]
 date: 2019-09-29T15:00:00-07:00
-title: !
-'Reading Notes #3: The Fire Next Time'
+title: "Reading Notes: The Fire Next Time"
 ---

 Notes and excerpts from *The Fire Next Time* by James Baldwin.